Site of Biological Importance

 A Site of Biological Importance (or SBI) is one of the non-statutory designations used locally by the Greater Manchester, Cheshire and Staffordshire County Councils in England to protect locally valued sites of biological diversity which are described generally as Local Wildlife Sites by the UK Government.
 The term SBI should not be confused with Site of Special Scientific Interest.

-The guidance from the Her Majesty's Government concerning Local Sites states that:
+The guidance from Her Majesty's Government concerning Local Sites states that: